Crisis Financial Aid

-Emergency financial assistance, including emergency loans, is designed to help students through an unexpected, temporary financial crisis.
+Crisis financial aid is designed to help students through an unexpected, temporary financial crisis.
 By definition, a student's experiences are considered unexpected if he or she did not know that the situation was coming and could not have planned for it.

-- be enrolled at the University of Saskatchewan when applying for an emergency loan and must have an academic record sufficient to suggest promotion eligibility;
+- have an academic record sufficient to suggest promotion eligibility

-- demonstrate that financial resources are becoming available in order to ensure that the loan will be repaid;
+- demonstrate that financial resources are becoming available to support completion of their program

-- have used all available assets and resources to support their education prior to application for an emergency loan; and
+- have used all available assets and resources to support their education prior to application for crisis aid

 Lines of credit and bank loans

 Lines of credit and bank loans are two ways students can borrow money from financial institutions.
 A student line of credit gives you access to an agreed-upon amount of money that you can withdraw when needed.
 A bank loan allows you to borrow an agreed-upon amount of money up-front.

 Before taking out a line of credit or bank loan:

 - Shop around to find a bank/financial institution that offers the best package for you

 - Negotiate with your preferred financial institution to match the best offer from a competitor